 Today, high food prices are a stark contrast to the cheap food era of 1974 through about 2000.
 For decades, improving farm technologies and high-output, genetically modified seeds had consistently dampened food costs.
 However, low-cost food is now a thing of the past.
 Numerous factors are at work in recent price increases, including higher demand for meat as well as great demand for foods in general by rapidly growing middle classes in China, India and elsewhere; intense demand for corn from the U.S. ethanol industry (an unprecedented shift of crop use from food purposes to fuel production); and higher producer expenses for fuel, petroleum-based fertilizer and freight.

 Not to be overlooked when considering food industry trends is the potential effect of global warming on agriculture.
-While the United Nations predicts that food production needs to increase by as much as 70% by 2050 due to a much larger world population and growing demand for food in nations with increasing household incomes, some scientists are predicting much lower crop yields in some areas due to higher average temperatures as global warming worsens.
+While the United Nations predicts that food production needs to increase by as much as 70% from 2010 to 2050 due to a much larger world population and growing demand for food in nations with increasing household incomes, some scientists are predicting much lower crop yields in some areas due to higher average temperatures as global warming worsens.
 On the other hand, some observers think that rising temperatures could increase the growing season and agricultural output in regions that currently have cold climates.
 One potential problem is that higher temperatures may lead to increased drought in many agricultural areas.
 Another potential problem is growing levels of greenhouse gases such as carbon dioxide and ozone.
 While some observers believe that growing amounts of carbon dioxide in the air will increase plant growth, other scientists have a different opinion.
 Steve Long, a researcher at the University of Illinois at Urbana-Champaign, has conducted open field trials of enriched carbon dioxide amounts in conjunction with the U.S. Department of Agriculture Research Service.
 His trials, over a period of three years, found unexpected complications from high carbon dioxide levels, including increased lifespan of destructive Japanese beetles and reduced mineral content of soybeans.
-Significant controversy over whether or not global warming is a problem, as well as the potential effects of greenhouse gases and higher average temperatures on agriculture, will ensue over the mid term.
+Significant controversy over whether or not global warming is a problem, as well as the potential effects of greenhouse gases and higher average temperatures on agriculture, will ensue over the mid-term.

 Internet Research Tips: